JCBSLMN/T1A3/README.md

 ---
 ## R6 - List of features that will be included in the application:
 ---
-Both:
-- Enter credentials to access different parts of the app

 Customers:
 - See what products are available to order